ehhritan/ehhritan.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!
-I am a Ph.D. candidate in the School of Economics at the Georgia Institute of Technology, specializing in applied microeconomics.
-My research lies at the intersection of environmental, urban, and health economics, with current projects examining the impact of ridesharing services on crime, the effects of infrastructure failures on cognitive performance, and the noise-safety tradeoffs of quiet zones at railway crossings.
+I am a Postdoctoral Scholar in the Department of Health, Society, & Behavior at the Joe C. Wen School of Population and Public Health at the University of California, Irvine.
+I specialize in applied microeconomics, with research at the intersection of environmental, urban, and health economics.
+My current projects explore the impact of ridesharing services on crime, the effects of infrastructure failures on cognitive performance, the noise–safety trade-offs of quiet zones at railway crossings, and the role of local elections and hospital privatization in shaping perinatal health outcomes.

 You can view my [CV](/files/Hritan_CV.pdf) here.

-**I will be joining the Bruckner Lab in the Joe C. Wen School of Population and Public Health at the University of California, Irvine as a Postdoctoral Fellow in Fall 2025.**
+**If you have a great research idea—regardless of your background—or are interested in collaboration and have a compelling identification strategy in mind, feel free to reach out by email.**